karan109/Maze-Game-Simulation/README.md

 1. **Single Player**
 * The game objective is to collect all 3 deathly hallows - the Elder Wand, the Resurrection Stone(within the snitch) and the Invisibilitiy Cloak.
 * Doing so makes the player the master of death.
 Thus, the player wins.
 * Player loses if she dies.
-This happens when her health becomes zero.
 * Dragons will try to kill the player.
 * The player can collect the Wand to shoot spells.
 * Collecting the resurection stone will increase player lives to 3.